Quantum phase estimation with optimal confidence interval using three control qubits: Conclusion

 We have constructed a circuit to efficiently prepare the MPS with a cost that scales logarithmically with both the dimension and desired precision of the prepared state.
 We have calculated the total number of T gates needed to implement the circuit.
 Our circuit has reduced non-Clifford gate count compared to prior work and avoids relying on quantum read-only memory, which has a high ancilla qubit overhead.
 Our circuit is applicable for preparing an MPS approximation of any state with real-valued amplitudes and is useful for applications that do not necessarily involve DPSS states or QPE.

 In this work, we have concentrated on providing numerical evidence.
-There is still the open question of how to obtain a formal proof that these MPS approximations are accurate for any dimension.
+There is still the open question of how to obtain a formal proof that these MPS approximations are accurate for any dimension. \b[Our interpretation is that the DPSS sequences are well approximated by matrix product states because they converge to the prolate spheroidal window function in the continuum limit, which is a smooth function.
+Recent theoretical work has shown that target states with amplitudes that sample a smooth function can be well approximated with low bond dimension \cite{bohun2026entanglement}].

 Future work could also consider how to reduce the number of qubits used when the dimension is not a power of 2.
 That appears to be very difficult, because the unary iteration approach requires accessing all qubits of the control state prior to measurement, as do the shift and inequality test operations that suppress unwanted amplitudes.
 An alternative direction for improvement is developing better MPS approximations through optimised padding schemes for non-power-of-2 dimensions.